-Marco is a a physical geographer and Assistant Professor at the Escuela de Ciencias del Mar, Pontifica Universidad Católica de Valparaiso in Chile.
+Marco is a a physical geographer and professor at the Escuela de Ciencias del Mar, Pontifica Universidad Católica de Valparaiso in Chile.
 He is interested in developing a chronology of giant earthquakes and tsunamis along the coast of Chile to help his country prepare for the future.
 As a student, he worked as a field assistant for Brian when Brian first went to Chile in 1989.
-I’ve worked with Marco along the coast of Chile from La Serena in the north to Guafo Island in the south.
+I’ve now worked with Marco for more than ten years along the coast of Chile from La Serena in the north to Guafo Island in the south.
+Marco’s Website.

 Daniel is a Chilean geologist trained at the Universidad de Concepción.
-He received his Ph.D. at the University of Potsdam, in Germany, where he continues as a research fellow in the Institute of Earth and Environmental Science.
+He received his Ph.D. at the University of Potsdam, in Germany, where when I met him he was a research fellow in the Institute of Earth and Environmental Science.
+Now Daniel is an assistant professor at the Universidad Austral de Chile in Valdivia.
 He is especially interested in the active tectonics of Chile, Turkey and elsewhere.